supernova4869/s_mmpbsa/README.md

 - Gromacs: The gromacs program is needed.
 - Matplotlib: (Optional) The matplotlib python package is essential during analyzation if plotting figures.
 - APBS: (Optional) The default PBSA kernel (already built-in, but it is also supported to use other version of APBS programs).
+- PyMOL is an optional software to plot the B-factor colored structure.

 On Debian/Ubuntu/Linux, run:
 ```